symfony/symfony-docs/doctrine/multiple_entity_managers.rst

             ;
         };

-In this case, you've defined two entity managers and called them ``default`` and ``customer``.
+In this case, you have defined two entity managers and called them ``default`` and ``customer``.
 The ``default`` entity manager manages entities in the ``src/Entity/Main`` directory, while the ``customer`` entity manager manages entities in ``src/Entity/Customer``.
-You've also defined two connections, one for each entity manager, but you are free to define the same connection for both.
+You have also defined two connections, one for each entity manager, but you are free to define the same connection for both.

 .. caution::